danielleedottech/danlee-org/projects.md

 ---
 layout: default
-title: About
+title: Projects
 ---
-# About page
+# Project page

 This page tells you a little bit about me.